-Doc's Marina Grill Port Townsend Restaurants History
+Doc's Marina Grill's Port Townsend History

 Port Townsend's Bartlett House

-Once speculated to become the largest harbor on the United States west coast, Port Townsend is also sometimes referred to as the "City of Dreams."
+Once speculated to become the largest harbor on the United States' West Coast, Port Townsend is also sometimes referred to as the "city of dreams."
 Around the end of the 19th century, Port Townsend became an active and well-known seaport, characterized by rapid development to support the flood of citizens banking on a bright future.
 Port Townsend restaurants served simple yet exquisite food to the diverse population, including menus stocked with fresh ocean fish.

 Port Townsend's Decline

 But when the Northern Pacific Railroad did not connect the budding city to the city of Tacoma in the 1890s, the area's population began to decline sharply.
-Port Townsend restaurants soldiered on, serving workers at the artillery fortifications developed at Fort Worden, and a paper mill that opened on the edge of town in the 1920s.
+Port Townsend restaurants soldiered on, serving workers at the artillery fortifications developed at Fort Worden, and a paper mill opened on the edge of town in the 1920s.
 While the economy held on by a thread, the future of Port Townsend restaurants seemed grim.

 A Resurgence in Port Townsend